VictoriaMetrics/vmctl/README.md

 After successful import `vmctl` prints some statistics for details.
 The important numbers to watch are following:
- - `time spent while waiting` - how much time importer spent while waiting for data from InfluxDB/Prometheus and grouping it into batches.
-This value may tell if InfluxDB fetches were slow which probably may be improved by increasing `--<mode>-concurrency`.
+ - `idle duration` - shows time that importer spent while waiting for data from InfluxDB/Prometheus to fill up `--vm-batch-size` batch size.
+Value shows total duration across all workers configured via `--vm-concurrency`.
+High value may be a sign of too slow InfluxDB/Prometheus fetches or too high `--vm-concurrency` value.
+Try to improve it by increasing `--<mode>-concurrency` value or decreasing `--vm-concurrency` value.
- - `time spent while importing` - how much time importer spent while serializing data and executing import requests.
-The high number comparing to `time spent while waiting` may be a sign of VM being overloaded by import requests or other clients.
 - `import requests` - shows how many import requests were issued to VM server.
 The import request is issued once the batch size(`--vm-batch-size`) is full and ready to be sent.
 Please prefer big batch sizes (50k-500k) to improve performance.
+- `import requests retries` - shows number of unsuccessful import requests.
+Non-zero value may be a sign of network issues or VM being overloaded.
+See the logs during import for error messages.

 ### Silent mode